 Caithness Map

-Looking for a Caithness Map?
-Check out my guide to things to do in Caithness Map.
+Looking for a Caithness map?
+Check out my dedicated guide to things to do in Caithness Map. (map).

 The need to know before you visit

-The history of Caithness stretches back thousands of years – from the 5000-year-old Cairns of Camster to iron-age brochs to the Highland Clearances in the 18th century.
+The history of Caithness stretches back thousands of years, from the 5,000-year-old Grey Cairns of Camster to Iron Age brochs and the Highland Clearances of the 18th century.

 How to get to Caithness

-By car – most visitors these days to Caithness will be driving the North Coast 500, but it is worth getting off the main roads and exploring the interior of this vast region.
-Inverness to Thurso is around 2.5-3 hours drive.
+By car – Most visitors arrive via the North Coast 500, but it’s worth venturing off the main route to explore quieter inland areas.
+Inverness to Thurso takes around 2.5–3 hours.

 Towns and villages – where to stay in Caithness

-The main towns in Caithness are Thurso and Wick but there are lots of hamlets, harbours and villages to discover:
+The main towns in Caithness are Thurso and Wick, but there are many smaller villages, harbours and settlements worth exploring.

 Wick – Once a Viking stronghold – Vik (or Wick) means bay in Norse, Wick sits either side of the River Wick as it flows into the sea.
-The town of Wick is actually made up of two towns – Wick and Pultneytown (which the distillery is named after) and was once one of the busiest herring fishing ports in Scotland.
-In Wick stay at the lovely Mackays Hotel.
+The town of Wick is actually made up of two towns – Wick and Pultneytown (

 Caithness history and heritage